Who is this guidance for and what is its aim?

 - In complex spreadsheets, identical notes are often placed under several tables across many worksheets – this can mean, when certain notes are updated or changed, some are accidentally missed out.

 For these reasons we advise you to create a worksheet called ‘Notes’ which contains a table that lists all the detailed notes for the spreadsheet.
 Notes placed underneath a table will not necessarily fail the accessibility guidelines but they will need careful consideration and, depending on the size of the table and how they are laid out, they may be considered bad practice.

 Example of presenting a key for shorthand and notes (ODS, 4.4KB).
-See also the example spreadsheet in the accompanying resources section of this guidance.
+See also the example spreadsheet on the accompanying resources page for this guidance.

 Footnotes for specific cells

 Sometimes it is not possible to put a note marker in a title, column heading or row label because it refers to a specific cell.
 When this happens there are several approaches.

 Using narrow columns

 When this is the case we have previously advised to put the marker in separate (very narrow) columns, next to the data.